 A Medicare for All financed health care is a cost-effective method for financing and administering a universal health system.

-With a single payer system California establishes a health plan that covers all residents.
+With a Medicare for All system California would establish a health plan that covers all residents.
 The plan replaces all health insurance plans, both public and private.

 The plan is administered by a single State Health Agency with local branches.

 The plan is financed by state health taxes and federal money that now goes to health care, such as Medicare, MediCal and Federal subsidies in Obamacare.

 All money earmarked for health care would go into a single state health trust fund.

 Consolidation of administration and finance would save billions of dollars.
 Cost of administration would drop from 25%-35% of health spending to 3-5%.

 The state would become the single purchaser of pharmaceuticals and durable medical equipment.
 It would use its bulk purchasing power to lower costs up to 50% by purchasing from the Federal Supply Schedule.
 This would save billions.
 The state would coordinate capital expenditures.
 This would also save billions.

 Everyone would have a doctor and receive preventive care.
 This would save billions.
 The saved dollars would be used to provide health care.